AlexJReid/blog/content/posts/bigtable-filtering.md

 #### Show comments for a product in reverse order, i.e. most recent first, regardless of filter

 Read rows from `PRODUCT#42` to `PRODUCT#42/~`.
 This is the base query used by all other examples.
-A `KeyRegexFilter` is applied to further restrict the returned results, based on their key.
+A `RowKeyFilter` is applied to further restrict the returned results, based on their key.

 #### Show comments in the user's local language, but let them see comments in all languages